 Perchlorate.
 Perchlorate is both a naturally occurring and man-made chemical used in the production of rocket fuel, missiles, fireworks, flares and explosives.
 It is also sometimes present in bleach and in some fertilizers.
 Groundwater in the Henderson, Nevada area has been contaminated with perchlorate as a result of two former chemical manufacturing facilities, and there are ongoing remediation programs to mitigate its release into the Las Vegas Wash and the downstream Colorado River.
-On July 21, 2020, the USEPA withdrew its 2011 determination to regulate perchlorate under the SDWA and issued a new determination that perchlorate does not meet the statutory criteria for regulation, largely because of State MCLs in California, and the reduction of perchlorate entering the Colorado River and reducing the potential exposed population.
+On July 21, 2020, the USEPA withdrew its 2011 determination to regulate perchlorate under the SDWA and issued a new determination that perchlorate does not meet the statutory criteria for regulation, largely because of State-MCLs in California, and the reduction of perchlorate entering the Colorado River and reducing the potential exposed population.
 Thus, there is currently no federal drinking water standard for perchlorate, which could potentially affect remediation efforts at two sites in the Henderson area (described below).
-Whether the

-USEPA should issue a national drinking water standard for perchlorate is the subject of ongoing litigation by the Natural Resources Defense Council, Inc. The case was on hold while ("NRDC").
-On January 27, 2023, three judges of the USEPA was reviewing its prior decision not to set a federal MCL for perchlorate.
-On March 31, 2022, the USEPA concluded that its prior determination not to regulate perchlorate in drinking water is supported by the best available peer reviewed science.
-The agency will continue to consider: (1) new information on the health effects and occurrence of perchlorate; and (2) if perchlorate should be added to future Contaminant Candidate Lists for possible regulation under the Safe Drinking Water Act.
-Now that the USEPAU.S.
-Court of Appeals for the District of Columbia Circuit heard oral argument in NRDC's lawsuit.
-The court has concluded not yet issued its review, the Natural Resources Defense Council, Inc. is proceeding with its appeal decision.
+Whether the USEPA should issue a national drinking water standard for perchlorate is the subject of ongoing litigation by the The Natural Resources Defense Council ("NRDC").
+On January 27, 2023, three judges of challenged the USEPA's action, and the U.S. Court of Appeals for the District of Columbia Circuit heard oral argument in NRDC's lawsuit.
+The court has not yet issued its decision, ruled in May 2023 that the USEPA must regulate perchlorate.
+In January 2024, the USEPA agreed to propose a maximum contaminant level goal ("MCLG") and a national primary drinking water regulation ("NPDWR") for perchlorate by November 21, 2025, and to publish a final MCLG and NPDWR for perchlorate by May 21, 2027.